ericstefano/Ip-Subnet-Calculator/README.md

 # Features:

-- A binary converter made by me ( I only found out later that Python had a built-in binary converter)
+- A Binary converter made by me ( I only found out later that Python had a built-in binary converter)

+- Calculate and Find out The:

+CIDR;
+Netmask;
+Wildcard;
+Network;
+Broadcast;
+MinimumHosts;
+MaximumHosts;
+Hosts per Net;

-- Discover the CIDR, Netmask, Wildcard, Network, Broadcast, MinimumHosts, MaximumHosts and Hosts per Net only with an IP Address and a CIDR number.
+Only with an IP Address and a CIDR number.